joncage/ed-scout/README.md

 Note that many systems out there have already been discovered by commanders who weren't running EDDiscovery / EDSM.
 Consequently there's no guarantee that the system you're about to leap into is _definitely_ new, but it certainly improves the chances.
 Conversely, if you're looking for guarantees that systems you're jumping to will make some money with a bit of scanning, this _will_ quickly show you some profitable route options (along the lines of the road to riches but with less typing).

+Enjoy this tool?
+Consider [donating to EDSM](https://www.edsm.net/en_GB/donation) so the scout can keep flying :-)

 ## Usage

 1. If you don't already have it, install [Google Chrome browser](https://www.google.com/intl/en_uk/chrome/)